 Before we get started, here is a quick summary with the most important information about Crowdpear.

-Founded / Started: | August 2021 / January 2023 |
+Founded / Started:August 2021 / January 2023

-Legal Name: | UAB Crowdpear (LINK) |
+Legal Name:UAB Crowdpear (LINK)

-CEO: | Vytautas Olšauskas (August 2021) |
+CEO:Vytautas Olšauskas (August 2021)

-Primary Loan Type: | Real Estate Loans |
+Primary Loan Type:Real Estate Loans

 About Crowdpear

-The platform has been regulated and supervised by the Central Bank of Lithuania since its inception.
-In combination with the legally prescribed separation of investor and company funds, the safety on Crowdpear is higher than on comparable alternatives abroad.
+In combination with the legally prescribed separation of investor and company funds, the safety on Crowdpear is much higher than on comparable P2P alternatives.

 The Origin Story

-For the marketplace model practised by PeerBerry, in which short-term consumer loans are offered by external lenders, there is yet no regulation at EU level (PeerBerry had rejected a possible regulation in Latvia).
+For the marketplace model practised by PeerBerry, in which short-term consumer loans are offered by external lenders, there is no regulation at EU level yet (PeerBerry had rejected a possible regulation in Latvia).
 On the other hand, crowdfunding regulation exists for platforms such as Crowdpear, where investments are primarily made in secured real estate loans and business loans.

-Vytautas Stražnickas (50%), on the other hand, is a manager at one of the oldest printing companies in Lithuania, where he has been active for 25+ years – Garsu Pasaulis.
+Vytautas Stražnickas (50%), on the other hand, is a manager for one of the oldest printing companies in Lithuania, where he has been active for 25+ years – Garsu Pasaulis.
 Vytautas also holds one of the leading positions at the Aventus Group in Poland.

 Crowdpear Management

-The CEO of the Crowdpear platform is the Lithuanian Vytautas Olšauskas.
+CEO of the Crowdpear platform is the Lithuanian Vytautas Olšauskas.
 He is also a member of the board at Mano Bank, which he co-founded.
 This is why his influence on Crowdpear is more of a strategic nature and less in day-to-day operations.

 Arūnas Lekavičius, who should be known to many investors for years as PeerBerry CEO (since January 2019), acts as the external representative.